Neural Causal Graph Collaborative Filtering: Variational Inference for NCGCF

-where $\{\varphi, \phi\}$ parameterize the semi-implicit generative model. $\theta_1$ and $\theta_2$ are the parameters of the user and the item encoder.
-Next, we detail the semi-implicit generative model that learns $\mathbf{h}_u$ and $\mathbf{h}_v$ by using two key components:

-\begin{itemize}[leftmargin=*] \item Causality-aware message passing: Causality-aware message passing models each of the dependency terms $f_\varphi(i,j)$ for a node $i$ and its neighbor $j$ within a structural equation, such that the learned messages themselves become a descriptor of the causal relation for $(i \leftarrow j)$.
-In particular, we define $f_\varphi(i,j)$ as a learnable multi-layer perception (MLP) to capture the causal relations.
-Formally, for a user $u$, given its features $\mathbf{d}_u$ and its causal adjacency vector $\tilde{\mathbf{A}}_u$, the messages from $u$'s neighbors $j$ within $\tilde{\mathbf{A}}_u$ is given by:
+contains two operators, namely, \emph{causality-aware message passing} and \emph{aggregation}.
+The \emph{causality-aware message passing} uses learnable neural networks to model each of the dependency terms for a node and its neighbors within a structural equation.
+For example, $f_{\varphi_1}(u,v)$ models the dependency between a user node $u$ and his/her neighbor item node $v$, such that the learned message becomes a descriptor of the causal relation $\left(u \rightarrow v\right)$.
+The \emph{aggregation} uses weighted-sum aggregators to aggregate user/item exogenous variables and the calculated causality-aware neighbor messages.
+Finally, user and item hidden factors $\mathbf{h}_u$ and $\mathbf{h}_v$ are output for latter user and item encoder learning. \begin{itemize} \item \emph{Causality-aware message passing}: For the user encoder, given user $u$'s features $\mathbf{d}_u$ and its causal adjacency vector $\mathbf{A}_u$, the messages from $u$'s neighbor $v$ is given by: